LiskArchive/lisk-legacy-docs/configuration.md

         "db": 0, // Set the database to use.
 Default is '0' "password": null // If null, Redis is not password protected },
+    "ipc": {
+        "enabled": false // If true, enables IPC channels for modules },
     "api": {
         "enabled": true, // Controls the API's availability.
 If disabled no API access is possible "access": {
             "public": false, // Controls the whitelist.
 When true all incoming connections are allowed "whiteList": ["127.0.0.1"] // This parameter allows connections to the API by IP.
 Defaults to only allow local host
+        },
+        "ssl": {
+            "enabled": false, // Enables SSL for HTTP requests - Default is false "options": {
+                "port": 443, // Port to host the Lisk Wallet on, default is 443 but is recommended to use a port above 1024 with iptables
+                "address": "0.0.0.0", // Interface to listen on for the Lisk Wallet "key": "./ssl/lisk.key", // Required private key to decrypt and verify the SSL Certificate "cert": "./ssl/lisk.crt" // SSL certificate to use with the Lisk Wallet }
         },
         "options": {
             "limits": {